Sub Accounts in QuickBooks: How to Use, Delete, Create, View, Convert & Make Sub Account

 • The amount section must be filled in with the entire check Amount.

-• In case, If you typed a check for a sum that would be split between two separate sub-accounts then you have to change the sum next to the sub-account which you already selected and then repeat this process with the next line down.
+• In case, you typed a check for a sum that would be split between two separate sub-accounts then you have to change the sum next to the sub-account that you already selected and then repeat this process with the next line down.

-• Once you are done with all the above steps, Just press save button in order to save all the changes which you have made.
+• Once you are done with all the above steps, Just press the save button to save all the changes that you have made.

 • Lastly, You need to select the close button to exit from the screen.